perfectmak/website/README.md

 This repository contains code related to the main marketing site to be hosted at marketprotocol.io

+Join our [Discord Community](https://www.marketprotocol.io/discord) to interact with members of our dev staff and other contributors.

 ## Getting Started

 Assuming you have npm already our makefile should handle the rest